-2. If the member of staff first contacted cannot deal with the matter immediately, s/he should make a firm arrangement to deal with it at a future date or refer the matter to the HT or another appropriate member of staff.
+- 2. If the member of staff first contacted cannot deal with the matter immediately, s/he should make a firm arrangement to deal with it at a future date or refer the matter to the Head of School/Services/College or another appropriate member of staff.
 In either case a note of the name, date and contact details of the complainant should be taken.
-The first contact should check to make sure the referral has been successful.

-3. Staff should seek advice from their line manager if they are unsure of how to deal with the matter raised.
-Any matter that could potentially result in the following should be referred immediately to the Principal: legal or insurance claim, action under the staff disciplinary procedures, child protection matters, complaints relating to employment practice.

-4. If the concern relates to the HT and the parent feels unable to raise it with the HT they should be advised to contact the Chair of Governors.

-5. The staff member/HT dealing with the complaint should make sure that the complainant is clear about what will happen next (if anything).
-This should be put in writing if it seems the best way of making the next steps or outcome clear.

-6. If no satisfactory solution has been found, the complainant should be informed about how they should proceed if they wish to take their complaint further.
+The first contact should check to make sure the referral has been successful. - 3.
+Staff should seek advice from their line manager if they are unsure of how to deal with the matter raised.
+Any matter that could potentially result in the following should be referred immediately to the Principal: legal or insurance claim, action under the staff disciplinary procedures, child protection matters, complaints relating to employment practice. - 4.
+If the concern relates to the Head of School/College/Services and the parent feels unable to raise it with the Head they should be advised to contact the Chief Executive or Chair of Trustees. - 5.
+The staff member dealing with the complaint should make sure that the complainant is clear about what will happen next (if anything).
+This should be put in writing if it seems the best way of making the next steps or outcome clear. - 6.
+If no satisfactory solution has been found, the complainant should be informed about how they should proceed if they wish to take their complaint further.
 They should be informed of any advice and support that may be available to them.

-3.2 Stage 2 - FORMAL COMPLAINT TO PRINCIPAL OR CHAIR OF GOVERNORS
+3.2 Stage 2 - FORMAL COMPLAINT TO PRINCIPAL OR CHAIR OF TRUSTEES